ntop/ntopng/doc/README.geolocation.md

 In case package `ntopng-data` or `geoipupdate` is not available on your platform:

 0. Manually download database files `GeoLite2-ASN.mmdb` and `GeoLite2-City.mmdb` from the download section of your MaxMind account page
 1. Place downloaded files under `/var/lib/GeoIP/` or `/usr/share/GeoIP/`.
+If on Windows, downloaded files must be placed under `Program Files/ntopng/httpdocs/geoip/`.

 ### Upgrading from a previous version of `ntopng-data`